 A shorter, purpose-built section measuring 4.185 kilometers, the Bugatti Circuit is mainly used for smaller events and testing.
 During the 24 Hours of Le Mans race, it serves as the pit and paddock area.
 It features a mix of high-speed and technical corners, including the Dunlop Esses and a chicane at the end of the straight.

-One of the most iconic corners on the Le Mans circuit is the Dunlop Esses, which is a sequence of fast, sweeping corners that require precision and skill to navigate.
-The Dunlop Esses lead into the Tertre Rouge corner, which is a slow corner that requires drivers to brake heavily before accelerating onto the Mulsanne straight.
-The Porsche Curves are another challenging section of the track, featuring a series of tight, high-speed corners that require precision and concentration.
+One of the circuit's most iconic corners, the Dunlop Esses, is a sequence of fast, sweeping corners that demand precision and skill to navigate.
+The Dunlop Esses lead into the Tertre Rouge corner, a slow bend that requires drivers to brake heavily before they can accelerate onto the Mulsanne straight.
+The Porsche Curves are another demanding section of the track, with a series of tight, high-speed corners that necessitate precision and unwavering concentration.

 The Le Mans circuit has a storied history dating back to 1923, when the first 24 Hours of Le Mans race was held.
 This event has since grown into one of the most prestigious motorsport competitions, attracting the best drivers and teams from across the globe.
 Its unique format requires teams to race for a grueling 24 hours straight, with drivers taking turns behind the wheel.

 Held annually in June, the 24 Hours of Le Mans draws over 250,000 spectators to the circuit.
 The race is divided into several classes, including prototypes, GT cars, and touring cars, each with their own set of regulations.
 It is a true test of endurance, with drivers and teams not only battling each other but also contending with the circuit's harsh conditions, which include extreme temperatures, rain, and the cover of darkness.